jacksmithinsulander/LOVA/README.md

-<h1>This is the official repository for for the smart promise project</h1>
+<h1>This is the official repository for for the smart promise project 2.0</h1>